-I am a fresh BBA graduate, but luckily I have recently got a job as H.R in a newly set up I.T firm.
+Hello Seniors, I am a fresh BBA graduate, but luckily I have recently gotten a job as an H.R. in a newly set up I.T. firm.
 Now, the problem is that the employees of our company are really unhappy with the management.
 They have issues related to salary calculation, office timing, no Saturday off, etc. Salespeople also have problems with high targets and improper management.
 Employees have discussed these problems with me.
-I know Management is on the wrong side, and I have discussed all these issues with management, but to no avail.
+I know management is on the wrong side, and I have discussed all these issues with management, but to no avail.
 They hardly make any decisions in favor of employees.
 My boss says that I should not think like an employee, take management's side, and know how to get work from employees.
 What should I do?
 Sometimes I get emotional and agree with employees when they talk about changing their job.
 Is this wrong?
 Please guide me on how I should behave.
-Management also wants me to be strict, but I am just 21 and am not able to think from Management's side.
+Management also wants me to be strict, but I am just 21 and am not able to think from management's side.

 From India, Pune